Dragiša Krstović

 Dragiša Krstović (Драгиша Крстовић; born 11 February 1947) is a Kosovo Serb politician.
-He was a prominent community figure in the early years of the United Nations Interim Administration Mission in Kosovo (UNMIK) mandate and was at one time the leader of the Serbian "Return" alliance in the Assembly of Kosovo.
+He was a prominent figure in the Kosovo Serb community in the early years of the United Nations Interim Administration Mission in Kosovo (UNMIK) mandate and was at one time the leader of the Serbian "Return" alliance in the Assembly of Kosovo.

 Early life and career

-Krstović was born in the village of Dren in the municipality of Leposavić, in what was then the Autonomous Region of Kosovo and Metohija in the People's Republic of Serbia, Federal People's Republic of Yugoslavia.
+Krstović was born in the village of Dren in the municipality of Leposavić, in what was then the People's Republic of Serbia, Federal People's Republic of Yugoslavia.
 He graduated in law and was a municipal court justice for several years.

 Politician

-Krstović was elected to the Assembly of Kosovo as a candidate of the Serb community's "Return" coalition in the 2001 Kosovan parliamentary election, which was held under the auspices of UNMIK.
-The coalition received twenty-two mandates in the 120-member chamber, which was dominated by parties from the province's majority Albanian community.
-Relations between the Albanian and Serb communities were generally poor in the aftermath of the Kosovo War (1998–99), and the Serb bloc in the assembly often boycotted its proceedings to protest the status of its community, the inability of Serb refugees to return to their homes, and the marginalization of Serb assembly members.
+Krstović appeared in the twenty-second position on the Serb community's "Return" coalition in the 2001 Kosovan parliamentary election, which was held via a system of closed list proportional representation under the auspices of UNMIK, and was elected when the list won exactly twenty-two mandates.
+The assembly was dominated by parties from the province's majority Albanian community.
+Relations between the Albanian and Serb communities were generally poor in the aftermath of the Kosovo War (1998–99), and the Serb bloc often boycotted assembly proceedings to protest the status of their community, the inability of Serb refugees to return to their homes, and the marginalization of Serb assembly members.